FDio/csit/docs/ietf/draft-vpolak-mkonstan-mlrsearch-00.md

 # MLRsearch Background

-Multiple Loss Rate search (MLRsearch) is a new search algorithm implemented in FD.io CSIT project.
-MLRsearch discovers multiple packet throughput rates in a single search, with each rate associated with a distinct Packet Loss Ratio (PLR) criteria.
+Multiple Loss Rate search (MLRsearch) is a packet throughput search algorithm suitable for deterministic (as opposed to probabilistic) systems.
+MLRsearch discovers multiple packet throughput rates in a single search, each rate associated with a distinct Packet Loss Ratio (PLR) criteria.

-Two throughput measurements used in FD.io CSIT are Non-Drop Rate (NDR, with zero packet loss, PLR=0) and Partial Drop Rate (PDR, with packet loss rate not greater than the configured non-zero PLR).
+Two popular names for particular PLR criteria are Non-Drop Rate (NDR, with zero packet loss, PLR=0) and Partial Drop Rate (PDR, with packet loss rate not greater than the configured non-zero PLR).
 MLRsearch discovers NDR and PDR in a single pass reducing required execution time